A long time ago, I wanted to make my first bucket hat, for my (then) toddler.

 - Adult xtra-large bucket hat pattern (Size XL) - 24"-25" circumference

-These reversible bucket hat sizes are a bit on the larger side - the pattern, I mean.
-If you want a tight fit, go for a smaller size, but it's better not to go too small as the hat will always shrink a little after a few washes.
+These reversible bucket hat sizes are a bit on the smaller side.
+In doubt, choose a larger size.
+It's better not to go too small as the hat will always shrink a little after a few washes.
 Also, it should be comfortable.
-Also see sizing tips at the end of this diy hat tutorial.
+And see sizing tips at the end of this diy hat tutorial.

 This bucket hat tutorial is EASIER to sew.